S.Korean consortium to produce Russia's Sputnik Light vaccine

 RDIF has a separate production deal with South Korea’s GL Rapha to make more than 150 million doses of the vaccine a year.

-South Korea has approved four vaccines so far, from AstraZeneca (AZN.L), Pfizer (PFE.N), Johnson & Johnson (JNJ.N) and Moderna (MRNA.O), but has not begun reviewing Sputnik V or Sputnik Light for approval.
+South Korea has approved four vaccines so far, from AstraZeneca, Pfizer, Johnson & Johnson and Moderna, but has not begun reviewing Sputnik V or Sputnik Light for approval.

 Our Standards: The Thomson Reuters Trust Principles.